 La Grande Épicerie

 At the end of the street is the famous gourmet food hall, La Grande Épicerie, at the corner of rue du Bac and rue de Sèvres.
-Luring us in with the best of French food via its deli, cheeses, caviar, teas, jams (Christine Ferber), water bar and wine cellars - to its bakery, chocolate (including Edwart) and patisserie sections.
-This is their original Parisian store; the other food hall is situated in Rue de Passy, Paris 16th.
+Luring us in with the best of French food via its deli, cheeses, caviar, teas, jams (Christine Ferber) and wine cellars - to its bakery, chocolate and patisserie sections.
+This is their original Parisian store, as part of le Bon Marché; the other food hall is situated in Rue de Passy, Paris 16th.

-Their pastries are exquisite - from billowy lemon meringue and apple rose tartlets, Paris Brest, Saint-Honoré, to the latest seasonal temptations.
-Check out their cross-section drawings of each pastry.
+Their classic French pastry collection is exquisite.
+From lemon meringue tarts, Paris Brest, Saint-Honoré, l'Opéra, to the latest seasonal temptations, they provide cross-section drawings of each pastry.
 Plus they have some of the best macarons in Paris.
-Latest flavours to try: fig-raspberry; apricot-pistachio; strawberry-rhubarb, Tahitian vanilla and salted caramel macarons.
+Try their fig-raspberry; apricot-pistachio; strawberry-rhubarb, Tahitian vanilla and salted caramel macarons.

 La Grande Épicerie de Paris (Rive Gauche)